dmgolembiowski/LinuxLife/README.md

 # Linux Made Easy!

-  - Unlike manual pages, accessed by `man commandName`, LinuxLife demonstrates how `commandName` actually gets used, instead of providing a glossary of options.
+  - Unlike manual pages, accessible by `man commandName`, LinuxLife demonstrates how `commandName` actually gets used, instead of providing a glossary of options.